ABOUT

 In 2011, the Libyan revolution broke out.
 I was 21 and in my final year of medical school.
 The women around me — neighbors, classmates, mothers — were holding families and entire communities together under bombardment, and being systematically shut out of every decision about the country they were keeping alive.

 Then came the Noor Campaign.
 I was clear from the start that this couldn't be run from an office in Zawia and shipped out to the rest of the country.
-In Libya, as in most of the world, trust is local, and faith is load-bearing — and anything that ignores either would fail on contact.
-So we built Noor as a movement, not a program.
-Every city had its own team.
-They named their chapters, designed their logos, chose their messengers, and spoke to their own neighbors.
-What we held at the center was the north star: that Islam has always called women to dignity, leadership, and full participation - and that the distortion was never in the faith, it was in who was allowed to interpret it.
-We knew that the women and faith leaders of each community were the right people to say so.
-Human Rights Watch called our work a turning point for women's rights globally.
+In Libya, trust is local, and faith is load-bearing—so we built Noor as a decentralized movement, not a program.
+Each city had its own teams, leadership, and identity, grounded in a shared belief: that Islam calls women to dignity, leadership, and full participation, and that exclusion was never theological; it was interpretive.
+Human Rights Watch later called the work a turning point for women’s rights globally.

-I didn't know it at 21, but that was the model.
-Locally led, faith-aligned, decentralized in execution, and uncompromising at the core.
-It's the shape of everything I've built since: every movement, every fund, every commission, every room I've walked into.
+I didn't know it at 21, but that was the model: locally led, faith-aligned, decentralized in execution, uncompromising at the core.
+It's the shape of everything I've built since.

 My TED Talk on this work has been viewed more than nine million times.
 The New York Times called it one of "four moving TED Talks you should watch right now."
 What mattered more were the coalitions that formed afterward, the policy that shifted, and the people who reached out to say they'd started something in their own communities.